 When the treatment fails to eradicate the infection, some of the bacteria manage to escape and hide in the bladder lining, forming the foundation of a chronic bladder infection.

 This is one part of the puzzle of the growing problem of recurrent UTI, but it’s far from being the only issue.
+For a brief history of standard urinary cultures, check out our video expert series.

 Chronic Bladder Infection Vs. Recurrent UTI